jflam/transmit-cell-metadata/transmit-cell-metadata.md

 There is no current provision to guarantee global uniqueness for these prefixes in a way that other technologies, e.g., XML Namespaces do using URIs.

 Below is a nominal example of these proposals, cell metadata and execute requests, in action.
+This fragment of a notebook contains a cell to be executed.
-Thhis fragment of a notebook contains a cell to be executed.
 Note that the `kernel` attribute is namespaced using `allthekernels` and the existing Jupyter attributes `collapsed` and `scrolled` are not namespaced.

 ```js
 {